jostmey/msm/breast-cancer/README.md

 # Instructions
-This example illustrates how our method can be used to predict if a person is either “healthy” or has “cancer” from their peripheral blood.
-Each blood sample is from a different person.
+This example demonstrates the application of our method to predict whether an individual is "healthy" or affected by "cancer" based on their peripheral blood sample.
+Each sample is collected from a distinct individual.

 ## Dataset
-T cell receptors sequenced from 32 blood samples are in the folder `dataset`.
-Half of the samples are from healthy individuals and the other half are from breast cancer patients.
-Use the following commands to extract the data.
+The `dataset` folder contains T cell receptor sequences from 32 blood samples, with half of the samples originating from healthy individuals and the other half from breast cancer patients.
+To extract the data, utilize the commands provided below.
 ```
 cd dataset
 unzip '*.zip'